 We have some good evidence-based treatments for certain eating problems, but more work is needed.
 Cognitive behavioral therapy, a type of psychotherapy, works well in treating bulimia nervosa and binge-eating disorder.
 Some medications are also effective.

 Treating anorexia nervosa is more difficult.
-Inpatient and residential-level care programs can improve weight and medical status, but we do not know as much about how best to treatment people in an outpatient setting.
+Inpatient and residential programs can improve weight and medical status, but we do not know as much about how best to treatment people in an outpatient setting.

 Our clinic has investigated new psychotherapies, and we are actively enrolling patients with anorexia nervosa in a clinical trial of a medication that looks promising.